tmp724/pcap-generator/README.md

       values: [00:00:00:00:00:01, 00:00:00:00:00:02, 00:00:00:00:00:03, 00:00:00:00:00:04]
   ...
 ```
-index_loop: The values in the specified values list will be used in turn from left to right and then start again at the left. example: \
+index_loop: The values in the specified values list will be used in turn from left to right and then start again at the left. \
+Example:
 ```
 my_packet_1:
   layers: [eth, arp]